bakkbone/bakkbone-florist-companion/README.md

 * Creates input masks for the [Gravity Forms](https://rocketgenius.pxf.io/bakkbone) "Telephone" field for Australian phone number formats _(affiliate link)_
 * Re-words the descriptions of fields on [WooCommerce Address Book](https://wordpress.org/plugins/woo-address-book/) features

+### Localisation

+* Rename fields on frontend to match Australian/Commonwealth address standards (eg. "Suburb" instead of "City", "Postcode" instead of "Zip")
+* Or, rename the same fields however suits your business
+* Option to change heading on Cart Cross-sells section
+* Option to change the text displayed when no valid delivery method is available based on recipient address

 ### Tweaks

 * Rename "shipping" to "delivery"
 * Automatically assign guest orders placed by registered customer to the matching user (so it appears in their order history when logged in)
 * Option to display product "short description" in archive listings
-* Option to change heading on Cart Cross-sells section
-* Option to change the text displayed when no valid delivery method is available based on recipient address
 * Option to disable the "Order Comments" freetext field at checkout